AtlasRepAccessRemoteFiles

 directory somewhere else, see Section Reference: GAP Root Directories.
 The latter possibility must be chosen if you do not have write access to the GAP root directory.

-If it is likely that you will work offline, it makes sense to install the "starter archive" that can be downloaded from the package's homepage.
+If it is likely that you will work offline, it makes sense to install the starter archive

 The package consists entirely of GAP code, no external binaries need to be compiled for the package itself.